Tupidix/DogWalkAPI/README.md

 ## WebSocket

-Vous pouvez vous connecter à notre WebSocket afin de recevoir des notifications grâce à l'adresse "ws://dogwalkapi.onrender.com" sur Postman.
-Il y a une notification qui se lance quand une route est créée et quand un utilisateur rejoins une route.
+To receive notifications from the DogWalk API, connect to our WebSocket at "ws://dogwalkapi.onrender.com" on Postman.
+Notifications are triggered when a route is created or when a user joins a route.

 ## API Documentation